steinwurf/kodo-ns3-examples/Protocol0_Broadcast/README.rst

-In order to make a simmulation of our code out of ns3, some steps must be follow.
+In order to make a simulation of our code out of ns3, some steps must be follow.
 As it can be observed in the files, waf is used to configure and build the program.
 In this case, it is going to be simulated the code Adhoc.
 However, firstly it is needed to make the configuration of waf and specified the path where the libraries and h files are placed.
 ::
-  ./waf configure --ns3-path=../../repo/ns-3-allinone/ns-3-dev/ --ns3-type=debug
+  ./waf configure--bundle=ALL --bundle-path=~/bundle_dependencies/ --ns3-path=~/repo/ns-3-allinone/ns-3-dev/ --ns3-type=debug

 These values will be changed for each user in his own system, adding his own NS3 path and type.
 The result of this action would be something like that: